OR WAIT null SECS

 Performance was better among local health departments involved with the Cities Readiness Initiative.
 More than half of those health departments posted information to their Web sites, while only a quarter of smaller local health departments did so.
 Being able to communicate with the public quickly during an emergency is a key measurement used to evaluate agencies' preparedness.

 Researchers say that one significant shortcoming highlighted by the study was the need to communicate in multiple languages.
-The need for Spanish language communications was particularly important in the H1N1 outbreak because the virus emerged in
+The need for Spanish language communications was particularly important in the H1N1 outbreak because the virus emerged in Mexico and much of the initial discussion in the media was about border and immigration issues.

 "While providing information online is just one of many actions public health agencies might take during an emergency, we believe this study provides some insight into how well the public health system is reacting to the H1N1 flu outbreak," Ringel said.

 Other authors of the study are Elizabeth Trentacost and Dr. Nicole Lurie.
-The study was conducted in the public interest and supported by
+The study was conducted in the public interest and supported by RAND using discretionary funds made possible by the generosity of its donors and the fees earned on client-funded research.